Chemicals for Inflatable Hot Tubs: All You Need To Know

 1. Can I use regular swimming pool chemicals in my inflatable hot tub?

 We do not recommend using regular swimming pool chemicals in an inflatable hot tub.
 The chemical balance and usage guidelines may differ.
-It's important to use chemicals specifically designed for hot tubs to ensure proper balance and safety.
+We recommend using chemicals specifically designed for inflatable hot tubs to ensure proper balance and safety.

 2. How often do I need to add chemicals to my inflatable hot tub?

-We recommend testing the chemical levels of your inflatable hot tub at least once a week and adjust as needed.
-It's also important to add chemicals after heavy use or if you notice any changes in the water quality.
+We recommend testing the chemical levels of your inflatable hot tub at least once a week and adjusting as needed.
+Add chemicals after heavy use or if you notice any changes in the water quality.

 3. How often should I change the water in my inflatable hot tub?